harshkhard/news-thing/README.md

-# news-thing
+# News-thing
-News App(Backend) Using PostgresSQL, Elastic, Redis.
+News App(Backend) Using Spring Boot, PostgresSQL, Elastic, Redis.

 # Description
 App to fetch news articles from https://newsdata.io/ and save it in multiple data stores for processing.